validatedpatterns/gitea-chart/README.md

 ## Introduction

 This helm chart has taken some inspiration from <https://github.com/jfelten/gitea-helm-chart>
-But takes a completly different approach in providing database and cache with dependencies.
+But takes a completely different approach in providing a database and cache with dependencies.
-Also this chart provides LDAP and admin user configuration with values as well as it is deployed as statefulset to retain stored repositories.
+Additionally, this chart provides LDAP and admin user configuration with values, as well as being deployed as a statefulset to retain stored repositories.

 ## Dependencies

-Gitea can be run with external database and cache.
+Gitea can be run with an external database and cache.
 This chart provides those dependencies, which can be enabled, or disabled via [configuration](#configuration).

 Dependencies: